warehouse-picking-automation-challenges/picknik/README.md

 	debug - slower and more verbose
-	fake_execution - runs at higher speeds and uses simulated controllers fake_perception - do not use perception server bin_id - specify which bin to look at, as a index number, starting at 0, e.g A=0, B=1
+	fake_execution - runs at higher speeds and uses simulated controllers fake_perception - do not use perception server id - specify which bin to look at, as a index number, starting at 0, e.g A=0, B=1, or id of camera 0 (left) or 1 (right)

 ## Mesh Test